DoumanAsh/opusic-sys/README.md

 If feature `bundled` is *not* enabled, then by default `$PATH` is searched for `libopus`.
 Alternatively, environment variable `OPUS_LIB_DIR` can be set to link against a specific library. (ex. `/usr/lib`)

+You can specify environment variable `OPUS_LIB_STATIC=true` to indicate preference for static linkage during dynamic lookup

 ## Android build

 When building for android, library requires presence of env variable `ANDROID_NDK_HOME` in order to supply